Artworks and Artists of Classical Greek and Roman Art and Architecture

 The work greatly influenced Michelangelo, including some of his figures in the Sistine Chapel ceiling and his later sculpture.
 Raphael depicted Homer with Laocoon's face in his Parnassus, and Titian drew upon the work for his Averoldi Altarpiece (1520-24), as did Rubens for his Descent from the Cross.
 (1612-14).
 William Blake also referenced the sculpture, though within his own belief that imitations of Classical Art destroyed the creative imagination.
 The work informed a number of ongoing debates, as to whether sculpture or painting were more primary, and has played a role in modern discourses, as seen in Irving Babbit's (1910) The New Laokoon: An Essay on the Confusion of the Arts (1910) and Clement Greenberg's Towards a Newer Laocoön (1940), where he argued for abstract art as the new, equivalent, ideal.
 The Henry Moore Institute held a 2007 exhibition with this title while showing modern works influenced by the statue, and contemporary artist Sanford Biggers has referenced the work within his contemporary installation pieces.

-Marble - Vatican Museums, Vatican City, Italy
+Marble - Vatican City

 Augustus of Prima Porta